 Growing up alongside the loving – and unavoidably annoying – siblings is a priceless experience.
-Our brothers and sisters know us in a way nobody else does, relate to our earliest experiences and, most importantly, play a key role in shaping us into the people we grow up to be.
-In a strikingly similar way, kitten siblings are each other’s prized companions during the early weeks of kittenhood.
-Young kittens cuddle to keep warm, groom each other to show affection and train their survival skills through a whole lot of playing.
-The relationship between cat littermates can be puzzling and many of us have wondered about the feline siblinghood.
-Without further ado, here are some of the most important facts you should know about cat siblings.
+Cat siblings are each other’s prized companions during the early weeks of kittenhood.
+The relationship between cat littermates can be puzzling, though.
+Here are some of the most important facts you should know about cat siblings.

 “The smallest feline is a masterpiece.” ― Leonardo da Vinci

 1. Why having littermates is so important during kittenhood